blentley/ForecastingElectricityDemand/README.md

 Now let's break down the components of this function:
 + Assigning a variable 'model' to Sequential() initiates a sequential model class, which can be thought of as a linear stack of layers.
 + Next we add layers which for the first one I've specified to be a LSTM layer.
 In this first layer, we need to specify what shape the data coming in will be, which can be done with the *input_shape* parameter.
 I then add the second hidden layer which will contain 10 neurons.
-+ I then add the last layer ('Dense'), which will be the output layer.
++ I then add the last layer ('Dense'), which will be the output layer with a single neuron.
 + For simplicity, I've specified the activation function of the neurons to be linear.
 + Finally, to compile the model, I specify the loss function as the mean-squared error which is what the network will aim to minimise by adjusting its weights during training.
+The optimisation algorithm used is 'rmsprop', a modified form gradient descent that balances step size which effectively normalises the gradient.

 ```python